sst/sst/www/docs/console.md

 ## How it works

-The SST Console is a hosted single-page app.
-It uses the local credentials from the SST CLI to proxy calls to AWS.
-The source for the console can be viewed in the <a href={`${config.github}/tree/master/packages/console`}>SST GitHub repo</a>.
+The <a href={ config.console }>SST Console</a> is a hosted single-page app.
+It uses the local credentials from the SST CLI ([`sst start`](packages/cli.md#start) or [`sst console`](packages/cli.md#console)) to make calls to AWS.

-The local credentials are not stored.
-It can only use the credentials you are using to run the SST CLI locally.

-:::caution
+When the Console starts up, it gets the credentials from a local server that is run as a part of the SST CLI.
+It also gets some metadata from the app that's running locally.
+The local server only allows access from localhost and console.serverless-stack.com.

+The Console then uses these credentials to make calls to AWS using the AWS SDK.
+For some resources (like S3), the Console will proxy calls through your local CLI to get around the CORS restrictions in the browser.

+:::info
 The SST Console requires the SST CLI to be running (either `sst start` or `sst console`) to work.
 :::

-The difference between the two modes is that when it connects to your local environment, it displays the logs of the local invocations of your functions.
-Whereas, when connected to the `sst console` command, it'll show you the [CloudWatch](https://aws.amazon.com/cloudwatch/) logs for them instead.
+When connected to `sst start`, the Console will display real-time logs from the local invocations of your functions.
+Whereas, when connected to `sst console`, it'll show you the [CloudWatch](https://aws.amazon.com/cloudwatch/) logs for them instead.

+The source for the console can be viewed in the <a href={`${config.github}/tree/master/packages/console`}>SST GitHub repo</a>.